-- (1) This Plan may be amended to include provisions for the following: - (a) the interception of water before it reaches a stream or aquifer by plantations or other means, - (b) the management of salt interception schemes, - (c) water return flows, as referred to in Division 5 of Part 2 of Chapter 3 of the Act, - (d) provide for the conversion of regulated river (high security) licences with share components that specify the water source to access licences with share components that specify connected upstream unregulated water sources.
+- (1) This Plan may be amended to include provisions for the following: - (a) the interception of water before it reaches a stream or aquifer by plantations or other means, - (b) the management of salt interception schemes, - (c) water return flows, as referred to in Division 5 of Part 2 of Chapter 3 of the Act,

-- (2) This Plan may be amended to give effect to, or in connection with, a determination of native title under the Native Title Act 1993 of the Commonwealth. - (3) This Plan may be amended to facilitate total extractions reaching the long-term average annual extraction limit or long-term average sustainable diversion limit, subject to: - (a) an assessment of compliance with the limits made under Part 6 verifying that total extractions are less than those limits over the long term, - (b) a review and report on the reasons for total extractions being less than the limits over the long term, including recommendations for potential changes to this Plan to increase extractions to the limits and assessment of the impacts of the recommendations on future water allocations to all categories of water access licences, and - (c) there being no net reduction in the protection of planned environmental water established under clause 16 of this Plan. - .Note.
-Section 10.28 of the Basin Plan requires that a water resource plan must ensure there is no net reduction in the protection of planned environmental water from the protection provided under State water management law immediately before the commencement of the Basin Plan. - (4) This Plan may be amended to enable all or part of this Plan to be accredited as all or part of a water resource plan under the Water Act 2007 of the Commonwealth. - (5) This Plan may be amended to do any of the following for the protection of water-dependent Aboriginal cultural assets: - (a) identify water-dependent Aboriginal cultural assets, - (b) establish rules for the granting and amending of water supply work approvals, - (c) establish dealing rules. - (6) An amendment authorised by this Plan is taken to include any consequential amendments required to be made to this Plan to give effect to that particular amendment. - (7) Consequential amendments may be made to this Plan as a result of an amendment to the Act or regulations.
+- (d) provide for the conversion of regulated river (high security) licences with share components that specify the water source to access licences with share components that specify connected upstream unregulated water sources. - (2) This Plan may be amended to give effect to, or in connection with, a determination of native title under the Native Title Act 1993 of the Commonwealth. - (3) This Plan may be amended to facilitate total extractions reaching the long-term average annual extraction limit or long-term average sustainable diversion limit should an assessment of compliance with those limits made under Part 6 show that total extractions are in the Minister's opinion significantly less than those limits over the long term. subject to: - (4(a) an assessment of compliance with the limits made under Part 6 verifying that total extractions are less than those limits over the long term, - (b) a review and report on the reasons for total extractions being less than the limits over the long term, including recommendations for potential changes to this Plan to increase extractions to the limits and assessment of the impacts of the recommendations on future water allocations to all categories of water access licences, and - (c) there being no net reduction in the protection of planned environmental water established under clause 16 of this Plan. - .Note.
+Section 10.28 of the Basin Plan requires that a water resource plan must ensure there is no net reduction in the protection of planned environmental water from the protection provided under State water management law immediately before the commencement of the Basin Plan. - (4) This Plan may be amended to enable all or part of this Plan to be accredited as all or part of a water resource plan under the Water Act 2007 of the Commonwealth. - (5) This Plan may be amended to do any of the following for the protection of water-dependent Aboriginal cultural assets: - (a) identify water-dependent Aboriginal cultural assets, - (b) establish rules for the granting and amending of water supply work approvals, - (c) establish dealing rules. - (6) An amendment authorised by this Plan is taken to include any consequential amendments required to be made to this Plan to give effect to that particular amendment. - (57) Consequential amendments may be made to this Plan as a result of an amendment to the Act or regulations.